ebx/ebx-linkedin-sdk/README.md

 ## What it is

-ebx-linkedin-sdk is a pure Java LinkedIn API client with no external dependencies.
+ebx-linkedin-sdk is a pure Java LinkedIn API client.

 It was created and maintained by [Echobox](http://echobox.com) along with a worldwide team of contributors.